-Join Donovan Keith for an in-depth discussion in this video Placing decals on objects with the Fit to Region and Fit to Image commands, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Placing decals on objects with the Fit to Region and Fit to Image commands, part of Cinema 4D: Creating Materials.

 In this video, we'll go over how to place decals on the surfaces of your objects…with a minimum of distortion.
 To start, you're going to need an object,…as well as a texture that's got an alpha channel.…In this case, I've loaded in my KinetEco logo, and also loaded in that same image…into the Alpha channel.
 Now I've cropped the image to be square or…as close to square as I can manage to make my life a little bit easier in the future.…Now that's not mandatory but it will save you some time and effort.…Lets start by applying this label material to our detergent bottle.…